jimdigriz/oauth2-worker/README.md

       };
     };

-We provide a callback that is called when authentication is required, and when called is passed the resolvable parts to promise.
+This creates a callback to be called whenever authentication is required, and when called is passed the resolvable parts to promise.
 The UI at this point should indicate to the user that an authentication is required and provide an interaction (such as a button/form 'Login' click) to be made.
 On the interaction, we resolve the promise we were passed which begins the authentication in a new tab whilst passing in a promise of our own to get feedback on the outcome.

+**N.B.** your application must support handling this callback being called at anytime such as by opening a [modal](https://en.wikipedia.org/wiki/Modal_window)

 ## `.whoami()`